ALS Guidance

 For Larry Taylor, who kept it moving,

-and Sean Taylor, who made it possible
+Sean Taylor, who made it possible,

 My husband, Larry Taylor, had ALS for five years and Marfan (often fatal in its own right) for 65.
 I've also been active in the Marfan community.